Yardbarker

 About Muscle Milk Sleeping Giant

-Muscle Milk Sleeping Giant Protein Powder is a versatile muscle recovery supplement that comes in a nutrient-rich and convenient protein powder formula.
+Muscle Milk Sleeping Giant Protein Powder is a versatile muscle recovery supplement that comes in a nutrient-rich, convenient powder formula.
 This protein powder comes in two delicious flavors: Hot Chocolate and Vanilla Caramel.
 It also contains melatonin to support sleep, vitamin D and calcium to support bone health, as well as potent protein content to help support muscle synthesis.
-With banned substance testing and NSF certification for Sport, this Muscle Milk Sleeping Giant protein powder is one you can trust to help support your post-exercise muscle recovery.
+With banned substance testing and NSF certification for Sports, Muscle Milk Sleeping Giant protein powder is one you can trust to help support your post-exercise muscle recovery.

 Why we like it